Three-velocity coalescing ballistic annihilation: Regularity conditions

 \subsection{A necessary and sufficient condition for blockade survival}

 \begin{lemma} \thlabel{lem:iff} Let $N_k = N(1,k)$ with $N$ defined at \eqref{eq:quiver}.
 For all $p \in (0,1)$ it holds that

 \end{lemma}

 \begin{proof} The forward implication is analogous to \cite[Proposition 11]{HST}.
-The key property is that $P ((\B_i \text{ survives})_I)$ is decreasing in the interval $I$.
+The key observation is that for any $x_i$ in an interval $I$, $P ((\B_i \text{ survives})_I)$ is decreasing in $I$.
 This continues to hold with the coalescence rules in TCBA.
 To see why, suppose that we have a configuration of particles in $I$ with $(\B_i \text{ does not survive})_I$.
 Keeping this configuration fixed, there is no manner in which one could add particles outside of $I$ to intercept the particle that destroys $\B_i$ in time.
 This monotonicity ensures that

 with $B(1,k)$ from \eqref{eq:quiver}.